oeg-upm/tada-qq/README.md

 # Funding
-This work is partially funded by EIT Digital under the WOODS project.
+This work was funded partially by EIT Digital under the WOODS project.